Skip to main content

 Impact Analysis (IA)

-On 1 April 2021, the Australian Energy Market Commission (AEMC) released the draft rule determination titled National Energy Amendment (prioritising arrangements for system security during market suspension) Rule 2021.
+On 22 April 2021, the Australian Energy Market Commission (AEMC) released the draft rule determination and draft rule titled National Electricity Amendment (fast frequency response market ancillary service) Rule 2021.

 Impact Analysis (IA)